wday0507/volatility-surface/README.md

 - risk management - helps in portfolio hedging and VaR calculations.
 - relative value trading - traders can compare IV across strikes/maturities to identify mispricings

-Why is the surface not flat?
+Why is the vol surface not flat?
 - skew - demand for downside protection increases IV for lower strikes (skew), while fatter tails can cause a smile
 - term structure - short term events can spike IV for shorter term options